AdamFcode/Escape-the-Cellar/README.md

 In terms of narration, the name is requested by the nameless entity, who then "steals" it and promises the user they can have it back if they succeed.
 The name is indeed returned upon success; in the event of failure, the nameless entity eats the name.
 This narrative feature was inspired by Hayao Miyazaki's film "Spirited Away", in which a young girls name is comandeered by a witch and held as collateral until she satisfies the conditions of a work contract in order to release her parents.

+Below are images showing how username input is handled by the app.

 ### Image of Name Request
 ![Name Request](assets/readme-images/name-request.webp)